ASKurz/blogdown5/content/blog/2023-03-28-causal-inference-with-gamma-regression-or-the-problem-is-the-link-function-not-the-likelihood/index.md

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-4-1.png" width="481.2" />

 The inverse link has an inflection point a 1, and it asymptotes at zero.
-However, I and others (e.g., [Agresti, 2015](#ref-agrestiFoundationsLinearGeneralized2015); [McCullagh & Nelder, 1989](#ref-mccullagh1989generalized)) have noticed the inverse link has its quirks[^1] for gamma regression, and the identity and log links are often fine alternatives.
+However, I and others (e.g., [Agresti, 2015](#ref-agrestiFoundationsLinearGeneralized2015); [McCullagh & Nelder, 1989](#ref-mccullagh1989generalized)) have noticed the inverse link has its quirks[^1] for gamma regression, and the identity and log links make for good alternatives.
 In this blog post, we’ll explore gamma models with both identity and log links.
 Feel free to explore with the inverse link on your own.
 The overall results should be similar.

 We will fit 8 models in total.
 To warm up, we will start by fitting 4 ANOVA models: